2000 Broadway, Schenectady, NY 12306

 What should I expect?

 When you walk into Bellevue Reformed Church, you'll be greeted at the doors to the Sanctuary before entering for service.
 We begin each service with worship music, then follow with more traditional elements like a call to worship, prayer of confession, a children's message, Scripture reading, then a sermon, that is followed by Communion once a month.

 One of the beautiful things about our congregation is that we believe everyone is welcome, no matter what their background or station in life.
 Our dress code is therefore pretty casual (including the Pastor).
 You'll see a range of jeans and t-shirts to full suit and tie.
 Come in whatever you feel most comfortable wearing!

 How does Communion work?

-Our church has Communion every week.
+Our church has Communion on the third Sunday of each month.
 We remember the words Jesus spoke and then music will start.
 You can go up the aisle when you feel ready to take Communion.
 We ask that you please wait quietly in the aisle for your turn.
 (Communion is also offered to people who prefer to remain in their pews, though there is no pressure to participate.)